 We have clinics across Dumfries and Galloway, which enable people to access a local service for basic care and maintenance of hearing aids on a regular basis.

 This is a service which Dumfries and Stranraer Audiology departments are unable to undertake due to pressure of time and resource.

-Without our drop-in service the regions hard of hearing would have to maintain their hearing aids themselves after receiving spares sent in the post by Audiology.
+Without our service the regions hard of hearing would have to maintain their hearing aids themselves after receiving spares sent in the post by Audiology.
 Many of the regions hard of hearing have neither the dexterity nor the eyesight to enable them to maintain their hearing aids properly.